skidfuscatordev/skidfuscator-java-obfuscator/README.md

 ---

 # 🕵️ What is Skidfuscator?
-Skidfuscator is a proof of concept obfuscation tool designed to take advantage of SSA form to optimize and obfuscate Java bytecode code flow.
-This is done via intra-procedural passes each designed to mingle the code in a shape where neither the time complexity neither the space complexity suffers from a great loss.
-To achieve the such, we have modeled a couple of well known tricks to add a significant strength to the obfuscation whilst at the same time retaining a stable enough execution time.
+Skidfuscator is a proof-of-concept obfuscation tool designed to take advantage of SSA form to optimize and obfuscate Java bytecode code flow.
+This is done via intra-procedural passes each designed to mingle the code in a shape where neither the time complexity nor the space complexity suffers from a great loss.
+To achieve the such, we have modeled a couple of well-known tricks to add significant strength to the obfuscation whilst at the same time retaining a stable enough execution time.

 This project is **___not completed___**.
 This is a proof of concept I've been working on for a while.
 As far as I could tell, there are some serious flaws with parameter injection.

 # ✨ Features

 Here are all the cool features I've been adding to Skidfuscator.
 It's a fun project hence don't expect too much from it.
-It's purpose is not to be commercial but to inspire some more clever approaches to code flow obfuscation, especially ones which make use of SSA and CFGs
+Its purpose is not to be commercial but to inspire some more clever approaches to code flow obfuscation, especially ones which make use of SSA and CFGs

 ![Cool gif](https://i.ibb.co/4MQnj4V/FE185-E3-B-0-D0-D-4-ACC-81-AA-A4862-DF01-FA3.gif)